beejjorgensen/bgc/src/bgc_part_3490_atomics.md

 The spec is a bit vague about the memory order when it comes to acquiring or releasing atomic variables in the signal handler.
-C++ says, and it makes sense, that such accesses are unsequenced with respect to the rest of the program[^C++ elaborates that if the signal is the result of a call to `raise()`, it is sequenced _after_ the `raise()`.].
+C++ says, and it makes sense, that such accesses are unsequenced with respect to the rest of the program^[C++ elaborates that if the signal is the result of a call to `raise()`, it is sequenced _after_ the `raise()`.].
 The signal can be raised, after all, at any time.
 So likely C's behavior is similar.